Overview

 Bottom Line

 No Layer-1 asset maintains perfectly stable trends, but structural differences do exist.
-Larger, more liquid networks tend to support more persistent directional behavior, while smaller-cap assets like ALGO require more careful regime interpretation.
+Larger, more liquid networks tend to support more persistent directional behavior, while smaller-cap assets like ALGO require more careful market structure interpretation.